prosenjit005/FullStack-Mini-Projects/README.md

         The same will be sent to Kafka Consumer to be in sync with MongoDB.

         Initial Dependencies added:
-            1. Lombok
-            2. Spring Boot DevTools
+            1. Spring Boot DevTools
-            3. Spring Web
+            2. Lombok
-            4. Spring for Apache Kafka
+            3. Spring for Apache Kafka
+            4. Spring Data JPA
+            5. MySQL Driver
+            6. Spring Data MongoDB
+            7. Spring Web

 2. P4b-SpringBoot-Kafka-Consumer-MongoDB
         SpringBoot Project as Kafka Consumer.

         Initial Dependencies added:
-            1. Lombok
-            2. Spring Boot DevTools
+            1. Spring Boot DevTools
-            3. Spring Web
+            2. Lombok
-            4. Spring for Apache Kafka
+            3. Spring for Apache Kafka
+            4. Spring Data MongoDB
+            5. Spring Web

 Replicate all data from MySQL to MongoDB.
 Export from MySQL DB, import into MongoDB.